-Mr Bettel formed a government in December after snap elections in October at which his Democratic Party, the Socialists and Greens emerged with a small majority over the largest overall group, the conservative Christian Social Party.
+Xavier Bettel formed a government in December 2013 after snap elections in October at which his Democratic Party, the Socialists and Greens emerged with a small majority over the largest overall group, the conservative Christian Social Party.

-Xavier Bettel, the mayor of Luxembourg City in 2011-2013, is the country's first openly gay prime minister, and is expected to promote socially liberal policies such as same-sex marriage and ending religious instruction in schools.
+Mr Bettel, the mayor of Luxembourg City in 2011-2013, is the country's first openly gay prime minister.

 Born in 1973 and a lawyer by training, Mr Bettel also worked as a television talk-show host during the early days of his political career.